spex-xray/spex-help/source/threads/pionabs/pionabs.rst

     SPEX> com rel 4 6,7,8,9,10,1,2
     SPEX> com rel 5 1,2

-Step 8: Set the component relation for the PION components
+Set the component relation for the PION components
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

 Assuming that the warm absorber components closer to the central engine are defined first (with a smaller component